brandonbunt/brandonbunt.github.io/index.md

 Captain of Cross Country and Track team

-Artwork for the cover of the student magazine: The Highliner
+Wrote various articles for and created artwork for the cover of the student magazine: [The Highliner](https://issuu.com/thehighliner/docs/issue5)

-Jazz Band (Performing at Holy Apostles Church)
+Jazz Band (Performing at Holy Apostles Church for Annual Gala in 2016, 2017, & 2018)

 ### Osaka International School (Kawansei Gakuin) / Middle School
 September 2013 - August 2014,  Osaka, Japan

-Spent one year living in Kyoto, Japan, and attended an international school in Osaka, where I focused on improving my Japanese.
+Lived in Kyoto, Japan, and attended an international school in Osaka, where I focused on achieving fluency in Japanese.
 (Member of Triathlon Club)